 Lastly, they offer storage to help perform computations and process events (Functions).

 These bundles are all provided free for the first 12 months and then range from $0.002 per GB to about US 0.20c per million executions.

 They have a good Partner system to help distinguish and provide support for the best storage package based on one’s immediate needs.

 For a comparison of the storage types via Azure and pricing for each, click here.

 People have found its pricing a little to steep on the storage side and so keeping market share will be tough.
 Many new smaller CSPs offering cheaper per GB rates.

 They can only counter this by offering more products that require their storage (compatibility-wise).

 Some other cumbersome restrictions like users being only able to upload 20 000 files at once or the actual file-size limit might not bode too well with heavy cloud data users.

 They also don’t have as many APIs as Google or Amazon does, but these are growing by the day.

-Probably the first of the CSP batch that provided cloud computing and therefore has had the experience of honing ways of storing and retrieving data for larger businesses, International Business Machines (or IBM) can be considered as the grandfather of data storage.
+Probably the first of the CSP batch that provided cloud computing.
+It therefore has had the experience of honing ways of storing and retrieving data for larger businesses.
+International Business Machines (or IBM) can be considered as the grandfather of data storage.